hyperledger-labs/perun-doc/source/concepts/protocols_funding_withdrawal.rst

 the sub-channel.
 This update must be sent by the participant that proposed the channel and the proposee must wait for it.

-Since both the participants agreed to establish a sub-channel using the ledger channel at the time of channel proposal, this update is automatically accepted without the requesting for approval from the user.

 .. image:: ../_generated/concepts/open_funding_sub.svg
   :align: Center
   :alt: Image not available